AidanSavant/AidanSavant.github.io/content/posts/move_semantics.md

 A a{A()}; // prints: "A(A&&) move constructor called" but only with that compiler flag
 ```
 So this will only call the move ctor on the temporary if we explicitly tell the compiler to not elide the temporary with an
 in-place construction.

+# std::move
 C++ gives us a nice utility to convert any reference into an rvalue reference using ``std::move``.
 Except
 that's wrong, it doesn't convert any reference into an rvalue reference, it converts it into an ``xvalue``.

 An ``xvalue`` is a value that is identifiable and movable.
 Let's look at what our code would look like with ``std::move``:
 ```cpp